youtyay/shlac/README.md

 <h1>What is it?</h1>
 Basically, it's just an audio codec that has essential minimum to play the audio - binary data, containing headers with properties of the audiodata and audiodata itself.

+It can be compared to Bubble Sort Algorithm - inefficient, but good for learning.

 <hr>
 <h1>Why?</h1>
 Idk, for fun.